MaastrichtU-IDS/d2s-docs/website/docs/use-python.md

 ## Python for RDF conversion

-### RDFlib
+### RDFLib

-You can perform the conversion to RDF using the `rdflib` library.
-You can access the `rdflib` documentation [here](https://rdflib.readthedocs.io/en/stable/).
+You can perform the conversion to RDF using the [RDFLib](https://rdflib.readthedocs.io/en/stable/) library.

-You can easily map any structured data (CSV, TSV, XLSX, SPSS, SQL, XML, JSON, YAML) to RDF using Python and `rdflib`.
+You can easily map any structured data (CSV, TSV, XLSX, SPSS, SQL, XML, JSON, YAML...) to RDF using Python and `rdflib`.

 ### Pandas